F.N.B. Stadium (Pittsburgh): Construction

 On January 10, 2012, officials announced that they would begin construction and complete the stadium by the summer of 2012.
 The stadium was financed with an estimated $7 million by private investors in addition to several corporate sponsors, including Highmark, who hold naming rights for the stadium.
 The club also announced that, while the stadium would be soccer specific, it would host other sporting and non-sporting events, including the home games of the Pittsburgh Passion.
 Riverhounds CEO Jason Kutney has also said that the stadium will allow the Riverhounds to explore hosting soccer teams from Europe and elsewhere to play friendlies as well as the possibility of bringing women's professional soccer to Pittsburgh.

 Officials scheduled construction of the stadium to begin in late March or early April 2012, with completion expected during the summer of 2012.
 However, construction at the site began in August, several months behind schedule, and the stadium's opening was scheduled for fall 2012, maybe as soon as late September.
 The first Riverhounds match at the stadium was played on April 13, 2013, to a sold-out crowd, several months after the anticipated opening date.
 Naming rights for the stadium were purchased by Pittsburgh-based health insurance company Highmark and the stadium was subsequently named Highmark Stadium.
 Once completed, the Riverhounds became only the third USL Pro team to have their own soccer-specific stadium, along with the Charleston Battery (Blackbaud Stadium) and the Rochester Rhinos (Sahlen's Stadium).

 Pittsburgh, Pennsylvania-based Millcraft Industries, Inc. coordinated construction activities for the multi-sport and entertainment facility, while Nello Construction, headquartered in Carnegie, Pennsylvania, served as Highmark Stadium's general contractor.
 The architect of record is Ohio-based ThenDesign Architecture.

+In 2026, under a new naming rights agreement with First National Bank, the stadium was renamed F.N.B.
+Stadium.